square-computersetup/square-computersetup.github.io/_pages/chrome-browser.md

 ## Fix DNS errors

-If you see a DNS (Domain Name System) error, try switching to one of Google’s public name servers:
+Let’s now switch to one of Google’s public name servers:

 * Make sure your Chromebook is connected to a Wi-Fi network.
 * At the bottom right, select the time.